Baumkuchen: History

-Its prototype is thought to have been an ancient Greek pastry called obelias (Ancient Greek: οβελίας, romanized: ovelías, lit. 'skewer', 'spit stick', 'rotisserie stick'); it got this name from the method of baking, made by wrapping and baking the dough around a wooden stick, an "obelisks" (spits), as it was rotated over the fire (see also Souvla), and because it was sold for an obol (όβολο; a small value coin).
+Its prototype is thought to have been an ancient Greek pastry called obelias (Ancient Greek: οβελίας, romanized: obelías, lit. 'skewer', 'spit stick', 'rotisserie stick'); it got this name from the method of baking, made by wrapping and baking the dough around a wooden stick, an "obelisks" (spits), as it was rotated over the fire (see also Souvla), and because it was sold for an obol (όβολο; a small value coin).

-Other theories suggest that Baumkuchen began as a Hungarian wedding cake, or that it was invented by German bakers in the town of Salzwedel.

 In Ein neues Kochbuch (lit.
-"A New Cookbook"), the first cookbook written for professional chefs, by Marx Rumpolt, there is a recipe for Baumkuchen.
+"A New Cookbook"), the first cookbook written for professional chefs, by the German chef Marx Rumpolt, there is a recipe for Baumkuchen.
 This publication puts the origin of Baumkuchen as far back at 1581, the year the cookbook was first published.

-Marx Rumpolt had previously worked as a chef in Hungary and Bohemia.
+Some less substantiated theories suggest that the modern dish of Baumkuchen (lit.
+"Tree Cake") was invented by German bakers in the town of Salzwedel, or that it began as a Hungarian wedding cake.